Shatab99/Shatab99/README.md

  ## Overview

  <p>
   Hello!
-I'm a passionate Backend Developer specializing in building scalable and efficient server-side applications using Express.js.
-I have extensive experience in crafting RESTful APIs, working with databases like MongoDB using Mongoose, and ensuring high-performance web applications.
+I am a dedicated Software Engineer with nearly 2 years of experience in full-stack development, proficient in HTML, CSS, JavaScript, TypeScript, Node.js, Express, Mongoose, and React.
+I specialize in building scalable and efficient web applications with a focus on delivering exceptional user experiences.
+My experience spans both front-end and back-end development, and I’m passionate about solving complex problems and continuously learning new technologies to stay ahead in the fast-evolving tech landscape.

    <a href="https://portfolio-rouge-rho-16.vercel.app/" target="_blank">Learn more from my portfolio</a>
  </p>